The Biomolecular Design of the Eye

 The Loss of Organelles During Differentiation

-The main way in which the effect of light scattering is minimized by the lens is through fiber cells losing their organelles during cell differentiation.
+The main way in which the effect of light is minimized by the lens is through fiber cells losing their organelles during cell differentiation.
 Because new lens fibers are continuously added onto older lens fibers, each fiber cell is at different stages of differentiation at any given time.
 For example, the innermost lens fiber cells lack their nuclei, as the chromatin in the nucleus is disintegrated.
 However, in the newly added outer lens fibers, nuclei exist; these cells consequently adopt a more spherical shape before the disintegration of their nucleus.
 Research on cattle (Dahm et al., 1998) and chicken lenses (Bassnett and Mataic, 1997) show that before the nucleus changes its shape, the nuclear lamina, which is involved in DNA replication and many other nuclear activities, must break down (Bassnett, 2009).

 DNA transcription is the first stage of DNA-based based gene expression; lens fiber cells most probably lose their ability to transcribe DNA just before the disintegration of the nucleus (Bassnett, 2009).
 This became apparent when research conducted by Shestopalov and Bassnett revealed that many lens fiber cells without a disintegrated nucleus may perform DNA transcription (Bassnett, 2009).

-The biochemical process of nuclear degradation in mammals involves two types of DNase enzymes with optimum pH acidity: DNase IIα and DNase IIβ.
+The biochemical process of nuclear degradation in mammals involves two types of DNase enzymes with optimum acidity: DNase IIα and DNase IIβ.
 These two DNases are lysosomal enzymes.
 These types of enzymes are involved in the breakdown of large biomolecules (Cooper, 2019).
 In this particular case, DNase IIα and DNase IIβ are involved in the degradation of DNA.
 While these two genetically similar lysosomal enzymes are found in similar quantities, their concentration in lens fiber cells changes during lens fiber differentiation.
 According to Bassnett (2009), Quantitative Polymerase Chain Reaction measurements show that during differentiation, DNase IIα is decreased while DNase IIβ is increased, causing the creation of a 1:1800 ratio in favor of DNase IIβ.
 This revealed to researchers that DNase IIβ is the main enzyme taking part in the degradation of the nucleus (Bassnett, 2009).

 The two lysosomal enzymes are believed to come in contact with genetic material by first fusing with the nuclear envelope, the membrane of the nucleus, to ultimately get released into the nucleus.
 This sequence of events resembles autophagy, “a mechanism that clears intracellular superfluous or damaged macromolecules or organelles via the lysosome degradation pathway” (Zhang et al., 2017).
 Once the enzymes are released, DNase IIα and DNase IIβ cause chromatin to split, which results in the formation of 3′- OH ends; the importance of these ends are discussed below (Bassnett, 2009).